 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+Use the menu to see other pages.

-Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting other parts of the body.
-Doctors use diagnostic tests to determine the cancer’s stage, so staging may not be complete until all of the tests are finished.
-Knowing the stage and histologic grade (measure of how much a tumor looks like healthy tissue when viewed under a microscope) helps the doctor to decide what kind of treatment to recommend and can help predict a patient’s prognosis (chance of recovery).
+Doctors use diagnostic tests to find out the cancer’s stage, so staging may not be complete until all of the tests are finished.
+Knowing the stage helps the doctor recommend the best kind of treatment, and it can help predict a patient’s prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

-- How large is the primary tumor and where is it located?
-(Tumor, T)
+Tumor (T): How large is the primary tumor?
+Where is it located?

-- Has the tumor spread to the lymph nodes?
-(Node, N)
+Node (N): Has the tumor spread to the lymph nodes?
+If so, where and how many?

-- Has the cancer metastasized to other parts of the body?
-(Metastasis, M)
+Metastasis (M): Has the cancer spread to other parts of the body?
+If so, where and how much?

-The results are combined to determine the stage of cancer for each person.
-There are five stages: stage 0 (zero) and stages I through IV (one through four).
+There are 5 stages of NPC: stage 0 (zero) and stages I through IV (1 through 4).
 The stage provides a common way of describing the cancer, so doctors can work together to plan the best treatments.

-Tumor.
 Using the TNM system, the "T" plus a letter or number (0 to 4) is used to describe the size and location of the tumor.
-Some stages are also divided into smaller groups that help describe the tumor in even more detail.
+Stage may also be divided into smaller groups that help describe the tumor in even more detail.
 Specific tumor stage information is listed below.